Somerset County League

 The Somerset County League is a football competition based in England.
 The Premier Division operates at step 7 (or level 11) of the National League System.
-It is a feeder to the Western League Division One and has promoted ten clubs to it since 2006 – Hengrove Athletic, Portishead Town, Radstock Town, Oldland Abbotonians, Wells City, Cheddar, Ashton & Backwell United, Nailsea & Tickenham, Middlezoy Rovers and Mendip Broadwalk.
+It is a feeder to the Western League Division One and has promoted eleven clubs to it since 2006 – Hengrove Athletic, Portishead Town, Radstock Town, Oldland Abbotonians, Wells City, Cheddar, Ashton & Backwell United, Nailsea & Tickenham, Middlezoy Rovers, Mendip Broadwalk and Nailsea United.

 Presently, the league has four divisions.
 It is fed by the Bath and North Somerset District League, the Mid-Somerset League, the Perry Street and District League, the Taunton & District Saturday League, the Yeovil and District League, and the Weston-super-Mare and District League.
 It is affiliated to the Somerset County FA which was formed in 1885.

 History

 The Somerset County League, also known as the Somerset Senior League, was founded in 1890.

 Seven of the current teams in the Somerset County League have competed at a higher level, namely: